chongdev/laravel9-tagging/README.md

-# taging with Laravel 9
+# Taging with Laravel 9

 ### install Laravel